 - can entertain people, provide a new experience or provide them access to people or places want to be

 The same thing happens with courses and webinars.
 Same principles have been around for while for products in digital economy applies to edupreneurship as well.

-How To Develop An Excellent Course
+How To Develop a Course People Want to Buy

-As there are many “wrong” ways to develop a course (as I demonstrated above), there are many good ways on how to develop an excellent and successful course (Bryan Harris has documented one of the best ways to develop a successful -and profitable – product).
+As there are many “wrong” ways to develop a course (as I demonstrated above), there are many good ways on how to develop an excellent and successful course (Bryan Harris has documented one of the best ways to develop a successful – and profitable – product).

-A course is an info-product, and as an info-product its success in the market or its failure does not always relate to the how best is designed and crafted!
+A course is an info-product, and as an info-product, its success in the market or its failure does not always relate to the how best is designed and crafted!

 There are many factors at playing here including the marketing, the price tag, the accordance to the specific’s need of your niche market, the solutions its offers, etc.

 Usually, we value products based on our own requirements, the availability, the price, the learning curve for its usage and the time on which our investment going to produce tangible results.